melihtanriyakul/transportation-service-in-java/README.md

 # transportation-service-in-java
 A transportation system which includes airway, railway, and highway is implemented in Java.

-With this application, a transportation system like in the figure below can be implemented with the different inputs.
+With this application, a transportation system like in the figure below can be implemented with the different inputs.<br>
+*The transportation and query file examples can be found in the files above.
 ![](transportation-system.png)